ritza-co/replit-docs-2/docs/tutorials/build-basic-discord-bot-nodejs.md

 ![Running a Node server in the background](https://replit-docs-images.bardia.repl.co/images/tutorials/basic-discord-bot-nodejs/keep-alive.png)

 Now your bot will stay alive even after closing your browser or shutting down your development machine.
-Repl will still clean up your server and kill your bot after about one hour of inactivity, so if you don't use your bot for a while, you'll have to log into your Repl and start the bot up again or use an [Always-on](https://docs.replit.com/hosting/enabling-always-on) repl to keep it running 24/7.
+Repl will still clean up your server and kill your bot after about one hour of inactivity, so if you don't use your bot for a while, you'll have to log into your Repl and start the bot up again.
+Alternatively, you can set up a third-party (free!) service like [Uptime Robot](https://uptimerobot.com/).
+Uptime Robot pings your site every 5 minutes to make sure it's still working -- usually to notify you of unexpected downtime, but in this case the constant pings have the side effect of keeping our Repl alive as it will never go more than an hour without receiving any activity.
+Note that you need to select the HTTP option instead of the Ping option when setting up Uptime Robot, as Replit requires regular HTTP requests to keep your chatbot alive or use an [Always-on](https://docs.replit.com/hosting/enabling-always-on) repl to keep it running 24/7.

 ## Forking and extending our basic bot